Research context and research institute

 For Information Sciences, there are also interesting links with business modelling and business administration.
 For the master programme, our institute has established a close collaboration with the Faculty of Management to create further possiblities for students interested in the application of information technology in these areas.
 For your master's thesis in Information Sciences, you may also find a supervisor from this Faculty (in addition to a supervisor from ICIS).

-Research carried out by the SwS section focuses on the use of formal models in the development of computer systems in relationship to application areas, on the one hand, and on the development of the required basic techniques, on the other hand.
-Our theories, methods and tools are empirically validated through the development of challenging applications from the industrial, health care, governmental, and financial sectors, thus aiming at bridging the gap between theory and practice.
-The topics driving the research carried out in the section are models and modeling.
-Subthemes on which the section's research focuses are:
+Research carried out by the SwS section focuses on the use of formal models in the development of computer systems in relationship to application areas on the one hand, and on the development of the required basic techniques on the other.
+Theories, methods and tools are empirically validated through the development of challenging practical applications of various nature.

 Digital security is an increasingly important issue in our society.
 The Digital Security group works on a broad range of topics in computer security, including applied cryptography, security protocols, smartcards and RFID, and the security and correctness of software.
 We are also interested in societal aspects of digital security, such as privacy and e-voting, and interaction with disciplines outside computer science such as cryptography and law.